digitalcolony/cruxcalc/README.md

 - **BMI** uses the standard WHO classification
 - **BMR** formulas are peer-reviewed and widely accepted
+- **Body Fat (Navy Method)** developed by the Naval Health Research Center, widely used by U.S. military
+- **Heart Rate Zones** based on Karvonen method and percentage-based calculations used by sports scientists
+- **One Rep Max** formulas are established strength training standards used in powerlifting and sports
 - **Casey Butt's muscle potential** formula is based on extensive analysis of drug-free bodybuilders
 - **Potato hack calculations** include resistant starch reduction for cooled potatoes (17%)